Leon Panetta: Other activities

-He regularly obtains fees for speaking engagements, including from the Carlyle Group.
-He is also a supporter of Booz Allen Hamilton.

-After Secretary of Defense (2013–present)
+Later career (2013–present)

-Panetta was a speaker on Day 3 of the 2016 Democratic National Convention in which Hillary Clinton was nominated to run as the Democratic candidate in the presidential election that year.
-Notably, his speech was booed by anti-war supporters of Bernie Sanders who protested his war record.
+Panetta was a speaker on the third day of the 2016 Democratic National Convention in which Hillary Clinton was nominated to run as the Democratic candidate in the presidential election that year.
+His speech was booed by antiwar supporters of Bernie Sanders who protested his war record.

 Panetta told CBS News that Congress releasing the Nunes Memo, which purported to provide intelligence about the open Russia probe, could cause damage to national security.

-Panetta serves as an advisor to the COVID-19 Technology Task Force, a technology industry coalition founded in March 2020 collaborating on solutions to respond to and recover from the COVID-19 pandemic.
+In October 2020, Panetta and a group of 50 other former senior intelligence officials signed a letter stating the Hunter Biden laptop controversy had “all the classic earmarks of a Russian disinformation operation" because it contained potentially damaging information to the Biden campaign.
+However, in 2022, several media outlets, including The New York Times and The Washington Post, confirmed the laptop's authenticity.